gfhcs/ccsltsnp2013/README.txt

 			Decides if two action names match each other (for synchronisation).

+		internal : action -> bool

+			Decides if the given action is internal (which depends only on the action name being eclosed in square brackets).

 		lookup : bindings -> string -> exp

 			Takes a set of bindings and an identifier and looks up the definition for the identifier in the set.